 But if you step over the 1% weight loss rule, you’re destined to lose some muscle.

 There’s nothing more frustrating than striving to lose weight and just… Not.
 Seeing.
 Results.
-Is it really possible to eat a 1,000-calorie deficit and still not lose weight?
+You might wonder if it’s possible to reduce your intake by 1,000 calories a day and still not lose weight.

-In the long-term, not really — but it might be that your sodium and fluid levels are thrown off from dieting too long or too hard.
+In the long-term, this is unlikely; however, your sodium and fluid levels might be disrupted from dieting too long or too intensely.
 If so, try one of the following fixes:

-• Get enough sleep: Just one or two nights of poor sleep can cause temporary water retention in the body — and that can put a real damper on your weight loss results.7 Additionally, studies show that improved sleep can help with weight loss.
+- Get enough sleep: Just one or two nights of poor sleep can cause temporary water retention in the body — and that can put a real damper on your weight loss results.10 Additionally, studies show that improved sleep can help with weight loss.

-• Minimize stress: Like sleep, stress can also trigger water retention and interfere with weight loss.
-This is because stress releases a hormone called cortisol, which can increase sugar cravings and slow down metabolism.8
+- Minimize stress: Like sleep, stress can also trigger water retention and interfere with weight loss.
+This is because stress releases a hormone called cortisol, which can increase sugar cravings and slow down metabolism.11

 Tips to Curb Hunger On a 1000 Calorie Deficit Diet